Yuxin-Fan/Yuxin-Fan.github.io/hobbies.md

 　　I started learning cooking when I was 6.
 I enjoy cooking.
 I am good at doing traditional Chinese food and I can also do some traditional Korean food.
 Receiving too many great comments from my friends.

 ### Travelling
-　　The Cities I have visited till Jan 2021 are marked on the map.
-Only including cities in China.
+　　The China Cities I have visited till Jan 2021 are marked on the map.
  <img src="/images/footprint.png" width="70%" height="70%">

 ### Enjoying the symphony